Oblates of St. BenedictA place of hope and hospitality for the world.

-The Rule of Saint Benedict is a guide to how monks should live together and worship God.
-In other words, the Rule uses Biblical principles to describe the full Christian life devoted to God.
-The Rule’s application is universal and timeless.
+St. Benedict and his Rule: The rule of Saint Benedict is a guide to how monks should live together and worship God.
+In other words, the rule uses biblical principles to describe the full christian life devoted to God.
+The rule's application is universal and timeless.

 Oblates are Christian adults who desire to seek God by living in harmony with the spirit of Saint Benedict as revealed in the Rule of St. Benedict and its contemporary expressions.
 Oblates associate themselves with a particular Benedictine monastery so that they may share in the spiritual life, prayers and works of the community.
 By embracing the Benedictine way of life, they strive to live full Christian lives enlightened by personal efforts to understand Christ’s teaching in the Scriptures.